dotnet/docs/docs/core/tools/custom-templates.md

 ---
 title: Custom templates for dotnet new
 description: Learn about custom templates for any type of .NET project or files.
-keywords: dotnet new, CLI, CLI command, .NET Core, template, templating
+keywords: dotnet new,CLI,CLI command,.NET Core,template,templating
 author: guardrex
 ms.author: mairaw
-ms.date: 07/31/2017
+ms.date: 08/11/2017
 ms.topic: article
 ms.prod: .net-core
 ms.technology: dotnet-cli
 ms.devlang: dotnet
-ms.assetid: c28eb59d-4d18-4aba-bcd1-88bd887abc08
 ---

 # Custom templates for dotnet new

 The [.NET Core SDK](https://www.microsoft.com/net/download/core) comes with many templates pre-installed to use with the [`dotnet new` command](dotnet-new.md).
 Starting with .NET Core 2.0, you can create your own custom templates for any type of project, such as an app, service, tool, or class library.
 You can even create a template that outputs one or more independent files, such as a configuration file.

-Users install your custom template from a NuGet package on any NuGet feed, by referencing a NuGet *nupkg* file directly, or by specifying a file system directory that contains the template.
+You can install custom templates from a NuGet package on any NuGet feed, by referencing a NuGet *nupkg* file directly, or by specifying a file system directory that contains the template.
 The template engine offers features that allow you to replace values, include and exclude files and regions of files, and execute custom processing operations when your template is used.

 The template engine is open source, and the online code repository is at [dotnet/templating](https://github.com/dotnet/templating/) on GitHub.
 Visit the [dotnet/dotnet-template-samples](https://github.com/dotnet/dotnet-template-samples) repo for samples of templates.
 More templates, including templates from third parties, are found at [Available templates for dotnet new](https://github.com/dotnet/templating/wiki/Available-templates-for-dotnet-new) on GitHub.
-After you read this topic, consult [How to create your own templates for dotnet new](https://blogs.msdn.microsoft.com/dotnet/2017/04/02/how-to-create-your-own-templates-for-dotnet-new/) and the [dotnet/templating GitHub repo Wiki](https://github.com/dotnet/templating/wiki) for additional information on creating and using custom templates.
+For more information about creating and using custom templates, see [How to create your own templates for dotnet new](https://blogs.msdn.microsoft.com/dotnet/2017/04/02/how-to-create-your-own-templates-for-dotnet-new/) and the [dotnet/templating GitHub repo Wiki](https://github.com/dotnet/templating/wiki).

-To follow a walk-through and create a template, see the [Create a custom template for dotnet new](~/docs/core/tutorials/create-custom-template.md) tutorial.
+To follow a walkthrough and create a template, see the [Create a custom template for dotnet new](~/docs/core/tutorials/create-custom-template.md) tutorial.

 ## Configuration

 A template is composed of the following components:

 - Source files and folders
-- Configuration file (*template.json*)
+- A configuration file (*template.json*)

 ### Source files and folders

 The source files and folders include whatever files and folders you want the template engine to use when the `dotnet new <TEMPLATE>` command is executed.
 The template engine is designed to use *runnable projects* as source code to produce projects.
 This has several benefits:

 - The template engine doesn't require you to inject special tokens into your project's source code.
-- The code files aren't special files or modified in any way to work with the template engine, so the tools you normally use when working with projects also work with template content.
+- The code files aren't special files or modified in any way to work with the template engine.
+So, the tools you normally use when working with projects also work with template content.
 - You build, run, and debug your template projects just like you do for any of your other projects.
-- You can create a template from an existing project quickly by merely adding a *template.json* configuration file to the project.
+- You can quickly create a template from an existing project just by adding a *template.json* configuration file to the project.

-Files and folders stored in the template aren't limited to formal .NET project types, such as a .NET Core or .NET Framework solutions.
+Files and folders stored in the template aren't limited to formal .NET project types, such as .NET Core or .NET Framework solutions.
 Source files and folders may consist of any content that you wish to create when the template is used, even if the template engine produces just one file for its output, such as a configuration file or a solution file.
 For example, you can create a template that contains a *web.config* source file and creates a modified *web.config* file for projects where the template is used.
 The modifications to source files are based on logic and settings you've provided in the *template.json* configuration file along with values provided by the user passed as options to the `dotnet new <TEMPLATE>` command.

 ### template.json